-When Michael was born, Storm and Anton named their child.
+When Michael David was born, Jon and Livashnee David named their child.

 In giving him a name, this was the first of many gifts he would receive.
 After his name, perhaps one of the greatest gifts he can receive is the gift of faith, a gift that is constantly given and received as he grows older and takes on his own role in life and in the Church and in Society.

 It is by baptism that God gives the grace of the Holy Spirit.
 Let us recall from the scriptures when Jesus was being baptized that the heavens opened and God the Father said this is my son, the beloved.
-In today's Gospel we heard how Jesus said let the little children come to Him.
-Today we honor this command as the Church accepts Storm's and Anton's request that their child be baptized.
-The entire Church rejoices with this family and with Michael and we willingly embrace him as a Christian and follower of Jesus Christ - the name that is above all other names.
+In today's Gospel we heard how the Father sought to welcome the son and bid us all to rejoice.
+Today we honor this command as the Church accepts Jon and Livashnee David's request that their child be baptized.
+The entire Church rejoices with this family and with Michael David and we willingly embrace him as a Christian and follower of Jesus Christ - the name that is above all other names.